 Linear can construct solutions and offer assistance with:

 - Fire protection

 - Moisture Control

 - Tile substrate boards

-We are well versed in the current legislation and regulations in regards to internal wall linings and can offer advice and install solutions to satisfy any requirement or situation on both domestic and commercial projects.
+We are well versed in the current legislation and regulations surrounding internal wall linings and can offer solutions and advice to satisfy any requirement or situation on both domestic and commercial projects.